 This condition is classified as a non-Hodgkin’s lymphoma.
 This is a broad category with many types of lymphomas.
 These types of non-Hodgkin’s lymphomas behave and are treated differently than Hodgkin’s lymphoma.

 Follicular lymphoma tends to grow slowly.
 Many people with this type of cancer live for a long time with a high quality of life.
 Symptoms are often mild or nonexistent when it’s diagnosed.

 Read on to learn more about the symptoms of follicular lymphoma and what treatment options are available.

-Symptoms of follicular lymphoma may include:
+Other symptoms of follicular lymphoma can include:

 - shortness of breath

 - fever or night sweats

 Researchers don’t know exactly why follicular lymphoma develops.
 It’s likely that a combination of genetic, environmental, and immunologic factors contribute.

 Genetic causes of follicular lymphoma